 The aim of the SDGs is to relieve poverty and improve economic growth, and the private sector can be viewed as a key driver to achieving this goal.
 Many businesses are directly invested in the SDGs which provide a blueprint for human progress and a call for action for businesses to contribute to a better future.
 Businesses contribute directly through environmental actions to reduce energy consumption and the reliance on fossil fuels, through investment in technology and infrastructure, the creation of jobs and economic prosperity and indirectly by providing the skills and opportunities for the economically disadvantaged and through good governance, inclusivity and diversity.
 Taxation policy is a key component to help promote investment and economic development and has an integral role to play in facilitating the achievement of the SDGs as illustrated in the overview below.

-In our analysis we divided SDGS in 4 clusters based on their overall focus and aim.
+In our analysis we divided SDGs into 4 clusters based on their overall focus and aim.